khanhnamle1994/cracking-the-data-science-interview/EBooks/Practical-Statistics-For-Data-Science/README.md

 ### Binomial Distribution

-* **Trial**: An event with a discrete outcome (e.g., a coin flip).
-* **Success**: The outcome of interest for a trial.
-Synonyms “1” (as opposed to “0”).
-* **Binomial**: Having two outcomes.
-Synonyms yes/no, 0/1, binary.
-* **Binomial trial**: A trial with two outcomes.
-Synonym Bernoulli trial.
-* **Binomial distribution**: Distribution of number of successes in x trials.
-Synonym Bernoulli distribution.
+- Binomial outcomes are important to model, since they represent, among other things, fundamental decisions (buy or don't buy, click or don't click, survive or die, etc.)

-The binomial distribution is the frequency distribution of the number of successes (x) in a given number of trials (n) with specified probability (p) of success in each trial.
-There is a family of binomial distributions, depending on the values of x, n, and p.
-The binomial distribution would answer a question like: If the probability of a click converting to a sale is 0.02, what is the probability of observing 0 sales in 200 clicks?
+- The binomial distribution is the frequency distribution of the number of successes (x) in a given number of trials (n) with specified probability (p) of success in each trial.
+  -  There are 2 possible outcomes: one with probability p and the other with probability 1 - p.

-* Mean: `n * p`
+  - Mean: `n * p`
-* Variance: `n * p(1 - p)`
+  - Variance: `n * p(1 - p)`

-With large n, and provided p is not too close to 0 or 1, the binomial distribution can be approximated by the normal distribution.
+- With large n, and provided p is not too close to 0 or 1, the binomial distribution can be approximated by the normal distribution.

 [back to current section](#data-and-sampling-distributions)

 ### Poisson and Related Distributions

-Many processes produce events randomly at a given overall rate — visitors arriving at a website, cars arriving at a toll plaza (events spread over time), imperfections in a square meter of fabric, or typos per 100 lines of code (events spread over space).

-It is useful when addressing queuing questions like “How much capacity do we need to be 95% sure of fully processing the internet traffic that arrives on a server in any 5- second period?”

-* **Lambda**: The rate (per unit of time or space) at which events occur.
-This is also the variance.
-* **Poisson distribution**: The frequency distribution of the number of events in sampled units of time or space.
-For events that occur at a constant rate, the number of events per unit of time or space can be modeled as a Poisson distribution.
-In this scenario, you can also model the time or distance between one event and the next as an exponential distribution, see below.
+- For events that occur at a constant rate, the number of events per unit of time or space can be modeled as a Poisson distribution.
-* **Exponential distribution**: The frequency distribution of the time or distance from one event to the next event.
-Using the same parameter that we used in the Poisson distribution, we can also model the distribution of the time between events: time between visits to a website or between cars arriving at a toll plaza.
-It is also used in engineering to model time to failure, and in process management to model, for example, the time required per service call.
-* **Estimating the failure rate**: In many applications, the event rate, , is known or can be estimated from prior data.
-However, for rare events, this is not necessarily so.
-Aircraft engine failure for example.
-If there is some data but not enough to provide a precise, reliable estimate of the rate, a goodness-of-fit test (see “Chi-Square Test”) can be applied to various rates to determine how well they fit the observed data.
+- In this scenario, you can also model the time or distance between one event and the next as an exponential distribution.
-* **Weibull distribution**: A generalized version of the exponential, in which the event rate is allowed to shift over time.
-So a changing event rate over time (e.g., an increasing probability of device failure) can be modeled with the Weibull distribution.
+- A changing event rate over time (e.g., an increasing probability of device failure) can be modeled with the Weibull distribution.

 [back to current section](#data-and-sampling-distributions)